Interactive Face Video Coding: A Generative Compression Framework: Experimental Results

-To validate the performance of the proposed method, we compare our proposed face interactive coding scheme with the latest hybrid video coding standard VVC (VTM10.0)~\cite{bross2021overview} and five generative compression schemes, including FOMM~\cite{FOMM}, FOMM2.0~\cite{siarohin2021motion}, CFTE~\cite{CHEN2022DCC}, Face\_vid2vid~\cite{wang2021Nvidia} and Face2FaceRHO~\cite{Face2FaceRHO}.
-We adopt three learning-based visual quality measures, including Deep Image Structure and Texture Similarity (DISTS)~\cite{dists}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{lpips} and Fréchet inception distance (FID)~\cite{fid} to evaluate the reconstruction quality of generation results~\cite{compressionmeasure}.
-For these three quality measures, smaller score indicates higher perceived image quality.
-In addition, rate-distortion curve (\textit{i.e.,} RD-curve) and Bjøntegaard-delta-rate (\textit{i.e.,} BD-rate), which have been the commonly-used evaluation methods in video compression task, are adopted to evaluate the compression performance.
+To comprehensively evaluate the quality of reconstructed face video, we adopt four learning-based quality measures (i.e., Deep Image Structure and Texture Similarity (DISTS)~\cite{dists}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{lpips}, Fréchet Video Distance (FVD)~\cite{Unterthiner2019FVDAN} and Multi-dimension Attention Network for no-reference Image Quality Assessment (MANIQA)~\cite{yang2022maniqa}) and two traditional quality measures (i.e., Peak Signal-to-Noise Ratio (PSNR)~\cite{2009Mean} and Structural Similarity Index Measure (SSIM)~\cite{wang2004image}).
+These measures mainly involve pixel-level, perceptual-level, temporal consistency and no-reference evaluations.
+Smaller scores of DISTS/LPIPS/FVD indicate higher perceived image quality, and vice versa.
+As for MANIQA/PSNR/SSIM, higher scores represent better perceived quality.
+In addition to quality scores, the coding bits of transmitted bitstream are also summarized.
+As such, rate-distortion curve (\textit{i.e.,} RD-curve) and Bjøntegaard-delta-rate (\textit{i.e.,} BD-rate), which have been the commonly-used evaluation methods in video compression task, can be adopted to evaluate the compression performance.